X

 Scott Engel features fantasy football lineup starts/sits for Week 7 (2025).
 He focuses on key NFL players to start when faced with tight Week 7 fantasy football lineup decisions.

 Welcome back to our Key Starters and Tough Calls article for Week 7 of the 2025 season.
 Scott Engel's Week 7 Lineup Spotlights column features key players to start or sit when faced with challenging lineup decisions like A.J.
-Brown, Arian Smith, Rico Dowdle, Kayshon Boutte, Isiah Pacheco, Mason Taylor and more.
-"The King" features players that may be causing fantasy anxiety for those who roster them.
+Brown, Arian Smith, Rico Dowdle, Kayshon Boutte, Isiah Pacheco, Mason Taylor, and more.
+"The King" features players who may be causing fantasy anxiety for those who roster them.

 The fantasy football players covered in this Week 7 article are based on Scott's Premium Weekly Lineup Rankings, available in the RotoBaller NFL Premium Pass.
 You can get access to his full player rankings and also unlock a full suite of tools and analysis for in-season usage.
 In Week 5, Scott finished as a top 15 ranker on FantasyPros, and he was top 10 in Week 2.
 In Week 5, Scott was the No. 1 ranker of tight ends.